fluffy-bunny/fluffy-dozm-di/README.md

 This is a new project based on [dozm/di](https://github.com/dozm/di).
 The main reason for the deviation is addition of features that do not exist in the original.

+## Features

+The features added are;

+### The ability to add an object that implements many interfaces.

+I would like to add an object that MAY implement a lot of interfaces, but in this case I want to only register a subset of them.
+You may have an object that you would like to new with different inputs and more importantly cherry pick which interfaces get registered in the DI.
+You may not want to register the object itself, but only the Interface.
+I couldn't do this with the original dozm/di and even with asp.net's di on which dozm/di was based on.

+### The ability to register by an lookup key and fetch by the lookup key

+I would like to register an object by a name.  i.e. "my-awesome-object".

 A dependency injection module based on reflection.

 ## Installation